By: Jack Inglewood

 As states push back against an oppressive federal government, big business has become particularly adept at moving Congress to trump undesirable laws passed at the state level in order to have one set of regulations instead of fifty.
 Others have sought to protect themselves from competition.
 Large insurance companies have long sought a national charter as a means of limiting competition from smaller regional companies who would be unable to attain a national charter.

 Yet, rarely have interests sought to utilize a federal ban to brazenly and openly overturn state laws in order to completely eradicate an industry.
+If that happens, star slots casino will be affected.
 If two billionaire casino owners get their way, that is exactly what will happen to online gambling.

-As technology advanced and access to the Internet became the norm in the 1990s, Americans interest in Internet gambling exploded.
+As technology advanced and access to the Internet became the norm in the 1990s.
+Americans interest in Internet gambling exploded with phone bill casino sites, coinciding with the rise of household PC computers.
 Federal authorities scrambled to shut down this growing enterprise.
 The Department of Justice (DOJ) decreed Internet gambling illegal under the Federal Wire Act and Congress passed laws making bank transactions with gambling sites illegal.
 Of course, this only affected U.S. sites.
-American continued to gamble online using the countless number of foreign sites.
+Americans continued to gamble whatever online games are available like Best Cleopatra Slots Sites and countless others using the several number of foreign sites but the US is not the only country blocking and trying to fight the growth of online gambling sites, in the Arab world, specifically in the richer GCC countries like Kuwait and Qatar, online games like Roulette Blackjack, Poker, and more are getting blocked by ISPS and internet providers as well, one can argue that in the end the cause or the actual one is just like in the US, big players trying to force new players to visit their casinos and not play online.

 However, a recent DOJ directive that the law allows states to establish and operate online gaming sites within their own boundaries has spurred new growth in domestic gaming sites, and new competition for brick and mortar casinos.